 - In terms of the required registration information the Tribe objects to the requirements that tribal or traditional names be registered.
 It is unlikely that this process would assist in the tracking and monitoring of sex offenders and it is likely that the use of this information would negatively impact individuals who have the same tribal or traditional name as a convicted sex offender.
-The Tribe would therefore ask that this provision or requirement be removed from the regulations entirely. - Finally from a practical standpoint the Tribe is concerned that neither the Act nor the regulations address implementation issues in terms of program development and program support for tribes that are opting to develop and administer their own programs.
+The Tribe would therefore ask that this provision or requirement be removed from the regulations entirely.
+Finally from a practical standard the Tribe is approximately that the Act - Finally from a practical standpoint the Tribe is concerned that neither the Act nor the regulations address implementation issues in terms of program development and program support for tribes that are opting to develop and administer their own programs.